Skip to Main Content

 Family and Parental Leave

-- Military family leave (up to 14 days if the employee's spouse or same-sex domestic partner is a service member who has been called to active duty or is on leave from active duty).
+• Military family leave (up to 14 days if the employee's spouse or same-sex domestic partner is a service member who has been called to active duty or is on leave from active duty); and

 Paid Leave

 Both employees and employers contribute to the paid leave trust fund through payroll taxes.
 All employers must withhold contributions from employees' wages and submit them on their behalf.
-The total contribution rate for 2023 is one percent of gross wages up to $132,900 in wages.
+The total contribution rate for 2024 is one percent of gross wages up to $168,600 in wages.
 Large employers with 25 or more employees pay 40 percent of the total one percent contribution rate and employees pay 60 percent of the one percent contribution rate.
 Employers with fewer than 25 employees can choose to contribute but are not required to pay into the program.
-Employers began payroll contributions in January 2023, but employees will not be able to apply for benefits until September 2023.
 An employee who earned at least $1,000 during the year prior to claiming can apply for Paid Leave Oregon benefits.
-The employee can be eligible if they work full-time, part-time, season, or with more than one employer.
+The employee can be eligible if they work full-time, part-time, seasonal, or with more than one employer.

 While many employees will receive 100 percent wage replacement, benefit payments depend on the employee's wages and/or income compared to the statewide average weekly wage.